St. George Divorce Attorneys

-At the Park Law Firm, we understand how emotionally difficult a divorce can be.
-Our compassionate staff of professionals is ready to assist you through the entire process.
+At Park Law Firm, we understand how emotionally difficult a divorce can be.
+Our compassionate and experienced St. George divorce lawyers are ready to assist you through the entire process.

 There are a number of issues to consider when filing for a divorce.
 They include the following:

-Once the decision to divorce has been made, the case must be filed with the Court.
-In addition to asking that the marriage is dissolved, the Court filing will also request information about what the parties want such as spousal support, debt and property division, custody, child support, visitation, restraints on the use of assets, and attorney’s fees.
+Once the decision to divorce has been made, the case must be filed with the court.
+In addition to asking that the marriage is dissolved, the court filing will also request information about what the parties want, such as spousal support, debt and property division, child custody, child support, visitation, restraints on the use of assets, and attorney’s fees.
 In some cases, there may also be a request for exclusive possession of the marital home or even a restraining order.

 Both sides in a lawsuit engage in a process called discovery.
 This is a necessary step to establish the facts of the case.
 This includes answering written questions within a set deadline.
 Both parties may also be required to produce documents to back up their claims.
 These include things such as tax returns, pays stubs, bank statements, mortgage details, and credit card information.